Expatria-Technologies/grblhal_probe_plugin/README.md

 Features:
 - Configure probe polarity independently for tool probe and touch probe.
 Allows easy disconnection of NC probes.
 - On PROBE_CONNECTED check probe pin and assert halt if probe is active outside of any movement that isn't a probing motion.
-- On PROBE_CONNECTED do not allow the spindle to run.
+- On PROBE_CONNECTED does not allow the spindle to run.
 - Allow PROBE_CONNECTED to be assigned to Aux input (set polarity)
 - Set PROBE_CONNECTED on T99.
 - Set PROBE_CONNECTED with M401 and clear with M402 mcodes.